 Michael JacksonMichael Joseph Jackson (August 29, 1958June 25, 2009) was an American singer, songwriter, and dancer.
 Dubbed the "King of Pop", he is regarded as one of the most significant cultural figures of the 20th century.
-Through stage and video performances, he popularized complicated dance techniques such as the moonwalk, to which he gave the name.
+Through stage and video performances, he popularized complicated dance moves such as the moonwalk, to which he gave the name, and the robot.
 His sound and style have influenced artists of various genres, and his contributions to music, dance, and fashion, along with his publicized personal life, made him a global figure in popular culture for over four decades.
 Jackson is the most awarded artist in the history of popular music.

 Jackson is one of the best-selling music artists of all time, with estimated sales of over 350million records worldwide.
 Jackson's publicist at that time, without any evidence and probably in an effort to boost album sales.
 Since 2006, several sources such as RIAA, ''Rolling Stone'', and ''Time'' have claimed that Michael Jackson has sold 750 million units (or even 1 billion); Adrian Strain, a representative from the International Federation of the Phonographic Industry (IFPI) has disputed this figure.}} ''Thriller'' is the best-selling album of all time, with estimated sales of 66million copies worldwide.
 In addition, the remix album ''Blood on the Dance Floor: HIStory in the Mix'' (1997) is the best-selling remix album of all time. ''Bad'' was the first album to produce five ''Billboard'' Hot 100 number-one singles.
 Jackson had 13 ''Billboard'' Hot 100 number-one singles, more than any other male artist in the Hot 100 era, and was also the first artist to have a top ten single in the ''Billboard'' Hot 100 in five different decades.
 He received 13 Grammy Awards, the Grammy Legend and Grammy Lifetime Achievement awards, six Brit Awards, a Golden Globe Award, and 39 Guinness World Records, including the "Most Successful Entertainer of All Time".
 Jackson's inductions include the Rock and Roll Hall of Fame twice, the Vocal Group Hall of Fame, the Songwriters Hall of Fame, the Dance Hall of Fame (the only recording artist to be inducted), and the Rhythm and Blues Music Hall of Fame.
 In 2016, his estate earned $825million, the highest yearly amount for a celebrity ever recorded by ''Forbes''.
 Provided by Wikipedia